Skip to content

 Milwaukee Journal-Sentinel

-Film Screening and Live Concert by the Filmmakers!
+Film Screening and Live Concert by the Filmmaker!

-We are now accepting bookings for 2026 and 2027 with performing arts centers, theaters, and film societies in the United States, UK, and Europe for a special concert and screening event!
+We are now accepting bookings for 2026 and 2027 with performing arts centers, theaters, and film societies in the United States, Canada, the United Kingdom, and Europe for a special concert and screening event!

 Born from the grit and resilient spirit of African-American communities, jug band blues music weaves the enduring rhythms of African heritage and the struggles of slavery into a joyful heartbeat of a nation’s musical heritage.

-In their new documentary film Sounds So Sweet, Emmy Award-winning filmmakers Kitty and Jack Norton craft a vivid celebration of jug band music’s rich history and enduring cultural impact.
+In his new documentary feature Sounds So Sweet, Emmy Award-winning filmmaker Jack Norton crafts a vivid celebration of jug band music’s rich history and enduring cultural impact.

 Through insightful interviews with Americana luminaries like Dom Flemons, Garrison Keillor, and Charlie Parr, paired with electrifying performances from the Steel City Jug Slammers, Deep Fried Pickle Project Jug Band, Baby Gramps, Three Good Samaritans Jug Band, Bones Jugs-n-Harmony, and more, this documentary celebrates America’s most distinctive musical tradition.